Your right to travel depends on the type of permesso di soggiorno you hold and on your destination. You can use this article to find out:

 If you hold a Permesso per Asilo Politico, you cannot return to your country of origin or try to contact your embassy without risking your status in Italy.

-If you hold a Permesso per Protezione Sussidiaria or Protezione Speciale, the questura may not renew your permesso if you’ve traveled back to your home country for reasons the Territorial Commission doesn't consider important or urgent.
+If you hold a Permesso per Protezione Sussidiaria or Protezione Speciale, the questura may not renew your permesso if you’ve travelled back to your home country for reasons the Territorial Commission doesn't consider important or urgent.

 You were granted protection in Italy because authorities determined that you were persecuted or in danger of persecution in your country of origin (refugee status), or you fled situations of war or generalized violence (subsidiary protection).